-The Festival's tradition of "raising the flag" above the Elizabethan Stage before each performance dates back to the days of Shakespeare when it was the custom of the theatres on the south side of the Thames River to display a flag to alert theatre-goers on the London (north) side that there would be a play presented that afternoon.
-The Festival began this practice in 1959 upon the completion of the new Elizabethan Stagehouse.
+The Festival's tradition of "raising the flag" above the Allen Elizabethan Theatre (formerly Elizabethan Stage/Allen Pavilion)before each performance dates back to the days of Shakespeare when it was the custom of the theatres on the south side of the Thames River to display a flag to alert theatre-goers on the London (north) side that there would be a play presented that afternoon.
+The Festival began this practice in 1959 upon the completion of the new Elizabethan Stage.
 A windowed gable was ex-tended from the center of the roof to cover and define the middle stage.
 Just before each performance, an actor or crew member opens the gable window, and in keeping with the Elizabethan tradition, runs a flag up the pole to the sound of a trumpet and doffs his cap to the audience.

 Our flag (see left) consists of Shakespeare’s arms, or shield, reversed with a crest of a falcon holding a spear.
 The leaves are meant to be Ash leaves, signifying Ashland.
 We do have other banners around the Festival.
 According to our Resident Artist Richard L. Hay, “On the yellow and green Bowl banners: the ‘rose’ is a very simplification of the Tudor rose; the fleur de lis is the French heraldic symbol and is also on the English coat of arms; the cross is a ‘cross-crosslet’ with no particular significance for us—used for its design only.
 On the street banners, the ‘lion rampant’ (a vertical ‘pose’) is a popular heraldic figure and suggestive of strength, valor, or fierceness.
 The lion ‘passant-guardant’ is on the English coat of arms but it is in a horizontal ‘pose’.”